hitoshi-watase/sercrod/docs/reference/directives/post.md

 Important consequence:

-- Nablla does not recursively process directives on the children of the `*post` element itself.
+- Sercrod does not recursively process directives on the children of the `*post` element itself.
 - The children of a `*post` button or link are treated as static markup.
-  - Do not put `*print`, `*if`, or other Nablla directives on the same element or its direct children if you expect them to run.
+  - Do not put `*print`, `*if`, or other Sercrod directives on the same element or its direct children if you expect them to run.
   - Place dynamic content in sibling elements or in the surrounding layout instead.

 Trigger timing: